-Default - Select File x
+Default - Select File ile View Advanced - ×

-File View Advanced
+k

-File Type: Any
+File Type: Any \checkmark

 Select task's input files

-✓ Only select when name matches: [File] RegEx []
+Only select when name matches: [File] RegE x []

-Select marked files C Only select when name matches: [File] RegEx
+Only select when name matches: [File] [Job Name] RegE

-Select Product Parts linked to a job with name: [Job Name] []

-Only select when File name matches: [File] RegEx []
+Only select when File name matches: [File] RegE x []

-Select other Files
+Select other Files V

-Name Matches: 20.pdf RegEx 10
+Name Matches: 20.pdf RegEx in (1)

-Look in Folder: [Job URL] ì
+Look in Folder: [Job URL] in ()

 Look in subfolders

 Task ends in Error when no files were selected

-Show Steps Save Car ncel

 Note: In an input field, when the matching icon is present, you can use SmartNames or Regular Expressions or browse to define a folder.
-You can also use \ as wild card character.
+You can also use as wild card character.